 It is no secret that we pay a high price for convenience, but convenience also creates a great deal of waste.

 Not only does commuting contribute heavily to greenhouse gas emissions, but it also eats up a great deal of time.
-The fewer time people have, the more they rely on service providers to provide certain services for them, all of which also create waste.
+The less time people have, the more they rely on service providers to provide certain services for them, all of which also create waste.

 Just consider the waste created by a single service, such as dry cleaning.
 While modern fabrics have cut down significantly on the need for dry cleaning, that doesn’t mean that commuters necessarily have the time to do their own laundry.